BioinfoMachineLearning/MULTICOM3/README.md

     N1_monomer_alignments_generation_img/      # Working directory for generating IMG MSA
         # Note: the img.running file may use many disk space
-    N2_monomer_template_search/                # Working directory for searching monomer templates N3_monomer_structure_generation/           # Working directory for generating monomer structural models N4_monomer_structure_evaluation/           # Working directory for evaluating the monomer structural models
+    N2_monomer_template_search/                # Working directory for searching monomer templates N3_monomer_structure_generation/           # Working directory for generating monomer structural predictions N4_monomer_structure_evaluation/           # Working directory for evaluating the monomer structural predictions
         - alphafold_ranking.csv    # AlphaFold2 pLDDT ranking
         - pairwise_ranking.tm      # Pairwise (APOLLO) ranking
         - pairwise_af_avg.ranking  # Average ranking of the two
-    N5_monomer_structure_refinement_avg/       # Working directory for monomer structure refinement N5_monomer_structure_refinement_avg_final/ # Output directory for the refined monomer models
+    N5_monomer_structure_refinement_avg/       # Working directory for monomer structure refinement N5_monomer_structure_refinement_avg_final/ # Output directory for the refined monomer predictions
-        - final_ranking.csv        # AlphaFold2 pLDDT ranking of the original and refined models
+        - final_ranking.csv        # AlphaFold2 pLDDT ranking of the original and refined predictions
 ```

-* The models and ranking files are saved in the *N4_monomer_structure_evaluation* folder.
+* The predictions and ranking files are saved in the *N4_monomer_structure_evaluation* folder.
 You can check the AlphaFold2 pLDDT score ranking file (alphafold_ranking.csv) to look for the structure with the highest pLDDT score.
 The *pairwise_ranking.tm* and *pairwise_af_avg.ranking* are the other two ranking files.

-* The refined monomer models are saved in *N5_monomer_structure_refinement_avg_final*.
+* The refined monomer predictions are saved in *N5_monomer_structure_refinement_avg_final*.

 # Running the multimer/quaternary structure prediction pipeline